selectiveintellect/vic/README.md

 #VIC&trade;

 VIC&trade; is a nice syntax that compiles to PIC assembly.
-For detailed documentation read <http://vikasnkumar.github.io/vic>.
+For detailed up-to-date documentation read <http://vikasnkumar.github.io/vic>.

 ##Building as a user